sunpy/sunpy/doc/source/guide/data_types/maps.rst

 shape.
 If this is not true, an error (ValueError) is returned.
-If all the maps have nx pixels in the x-direction, and ny pixels in the y-direction, and there are n maps in the mapcube, the `~numpy.ndarray` array that is returned has shape (ny, nx, nt).
+If all the maps have nx pixels in the x-direction, and ny pixels in the y-direction, and there are n maps in the mapcube, the `~numpy.ndarray` array that is returned has shape (ny, nx, n).
 The data of the first map in the `~sunpy.map.MapCube` appears in the `~numpy.ndarray` in position ``[:, :, 0]``, the data of second map in position ``[:, :, 1]``, and so on.
 The order of maps in the `~sunpy.map.MapCube` is reproduced in the returned `~numpy.ndarray`.